hunxmeow367cuds-hugs/trung0056/README.md

   💫[my fav ship dw !! fruitcake , flowermoon , visionshell , squrimflutter , brighttisha .]💫

-  [ !!💫i always jst play/online roblox or pony town --🔆🔆]c+h free and i luv hug (pliz hug meee!!) dnc my style,;; !!you want, you can just copy color it and not claim it as your own!!!><]
+  [ !!💫i always jst play/online roblox or pony town --🔆🔆] [c+h free and i luv hug (pliz hug meee!!) dnc my style,;; !!you want, you can just copy color it and not claim it as your own!!!><]

-   🥹[Iam very friendly to talk to.cuz im a little girl:3] 🥹
+   🥹[Iam very friendly to talk to .cuz im a little/hurt girl:3] [If I'm in Pony Town and I use a "..." at the end of a sentence, it means I'm going through something very sad.] [, plz comfort me..] 🥹

   `′[im very relaxed and often afk/off-tab.+if You can send me a whis when you see me!!+;]φ(゜▽゜*)♪